Epistimio/orion/docs/src/user/algorithms.rst

 .. note::

-   Current implementation only supports uniform, uniform discrete and choices as prior.
+   Current implementation only supports uniform, loguniform, uniform discrete and choices as prior.
    As for choices prior, the probabilities if any given will be ignored.

 Configuration